-It's the end of the financial year which coincides with our crime reporting period.
-Although we have seen a slight increase in reported crime in Augusta, we are still in a downward trend.
-It is pleasing that reported burglary offences are continuing to decrease but we have experienced an increase in stealing offences.
-Most of these are of an opportunistic nature and can be difficult to resolve successfully given there is not a lot of evidence for police to gather
+It's the end of the financial year which coincides with our You may remember Sunday 20th June when a weather front of strong winds and heavy rain came through the southwest crime reporting period.
+Although we have seen a slight increase in reported crime in Augusta, we are still in a region.
+Earlier that day, a 36 year old couple planned to downward trend.
+It is pleasing that reported burglary commence their Cape to Cape Track experience setting off from the Cape Leeuwin Lighthouse with a plan to spend offences are continuing to decrease but we have experienced an increase in stealing offences.
+Most of these are of eight days on the track before arriving at Cape Natuaraliste. an opportunistic nature and can be difficult to resolve successfully given there is not a lot of evidence for police to At 6:52pm that evening, a distress beacon was activated, and the signal picked up in Canberra.
+The activation was gather. coming from Deepdene Beach.